PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 18:59:44
+Last updated: 2024-04-07 19:00:21
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: It's only once you've stopped, that you realize how hard it is to start again.
+So you force yourself not to want it. - Ted Mosby